mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 --->

 ## Penn Health-Tech Rothberg Catalyzer: Prototypes and Surprise
 MAR Orthotics really began when Michael and Ariella decided to do something a bit outside of their research and join a hackathon, specifically the [Rothberg Catalyzer](https://www.catalyzeratpenn.com/), a medical device "makerthon" at the University of Pennsylvania.
-They threw around ideas for medical devices that they could design and Michael mentioned the challenges he had seen with orthotics.
+They threw around ideas for medical devices that they could design, and Michael mentioned the challenges he had seen with orthotics.
 Ariella was sold, they would take up the challenge.
-But, they needed one more person.
+But they needed one more person.
 They both knew a world class maker who seemed like the perfect person to round out the team, Rebecca.

 With doctors as advisors and culminating with a pitch competition, the Rothberg Catalyzer was the perfect playground for our ideas.
 By the end of the competition we came up with a simple design for a motorized orthotic.
 The premise of our idea was that a motor can be used to stretch a wrist in a slow, drawn out process, allowing a child to sleep more comfortably while dawning the device.
-After showcasing our prototype we won 1st place in the competition!
+After showcasing our prototype, we won 1st place in the competition!

 [Penn Almanac: MAR Designs, SchistoSpot: Catalyzer Awards](https://almanac.upenn.edu/articles/mar-designs-schistospot-catalyzer-awards)